PipedreamHQ/docs/docs/workflows/steps/code/README.md

 When we run your workflow code, we download the associated npm package for you before running your code steps.

 If you've used Node before, you'll notice there's no `package.json` file to upload or edit.
-We want to keep working with packages simple, so just `require()` the module like you would in your code, after package installation, and get to work!
+We want to make package management simple, so just `require()` the module like you would in your code, after package installation, and get to work.

 The core limitation of packages is one we described above: some packages require access to a web browser to run, and don't work with Node.
 Often this limitation is documented on the package `README`, but often it's not.
 If you're not sure and need to use it, we recommend just trying to `require()` it.

+Moreover, packages that require access to large binaries — for example, how [Puppeteer](https://pptr.dev) requires Chromium — may not work on Pipedream.
+If you're seeing any issues with a specific package, please [let us know](/support/).

 ## Variable scope